Markets

 Mentioned in this article

-Retail Sector in Focus
+Retail Sector in Focus Amid Economic Crosscurrents

-The retail sector remains under the microscope as earnings season continues.
-Home Depot is scheduled to report its fourth-quarter and full-year results on February 24.
-Analysts will pay close attention to management commentary regarding demand from professional contractors and larger renovation projects, which are significant drivers of sales.
+Home Depot is scheduled to report its fourth-quarter and full-year financial results before the market opens on Tuesday, February 24.
+Analysts and investors will pay close attention to management commentary regarding demand from professional contractors and the trajectory of large-scale renovation projects.
+These segments are critical drivers of Home Depot's sales performance, and even subtle shifts in demand can materially impact quarterly results.

 Related Articles